hapax/hapax.github.io/assets/mindjam.md

 #### Eternal recurrence

-First, let's compare brainjam to the doctrine of eternal recurrence: time is cyclic, and we are doomed to repeat ourselves.
+First, let's compare brainjam to the doctrine of eternal recurrence, the idea that time is cyclic and we are doomed to repeat ourselves.
-Evidently, this is an archetypal idea, popping up everywhere in classical antiquity, from Egypt to India, Greece to Mesoamerica.
+Evidently, this is an archetypal thought, popping up everywhere in classical antiquity, from Egypt to India, Greece to Mesoamerica.
 Cycles have a certain economy of pattern, and even today, [cyclic views](https://en.wikipedia.org/wiki/Cycles_of_Time)